“I dedicate my work every day to the colleagues I lost on 9/11” – chef Michael Lomonaco.

 I have made both of them and there couldn’t be a more heartfelt, delicious dedication.

-Chicken with Chives and Mustard Sauce
+Chicken with Mustard Sauce

-Chef Lomonaco modelled this on one of his favourite classic bistro dishes: Steak Diane.
+New York chef Michael Lomonaco modelled this on one of his favourite classic bistro dishes: Steak Diane.
 He calls it “a paragon of quick cooking that finds steak swathed in a cream sauce mightily seasoned with mustard and enhanced with cognac.”
 He recommends roasted garlic mashed potatoes as a perfect accompaniment because the potatoes will soak up the sauce.
 Or serve it with fries and an ice-cold Belgian beer.
 It is now one of my go-to chicken recipes.